IAmAnthem/CanineCalculations/ReadMe.md

 # Progress Notes - what am I working on?

+## PoshGUI
+- Can this all happen in a single pane of glass?
+Stay Tuned.

 ## New-BreedingPlan.ps1
 - Take a set of knowns and devise a three-stage breeding plan